BBVA/kapow/docs/source/tutorial/tutorial02.rst

 **Senior**

-  Looks good to me, clean and simple, and it is a very good idea to use ``GET`` this as it wont change anything in the server.
+  Looks good to me, clean and simple, and it is a very good idea to use ``GET`` here as it wont change anything in the server.
 Restart Kapow! and try it.

 **Junior**